-The Ouachita Mountain physiographic province underlying the Nimrod Lake watershed is composed mainly of Paleozoic sedimentary rocks and represents the extreme frontal element of the orogenic belt and is a mildly compressed fold belt.
-The predominant formation underlying the Nimrod Lake watershed is the Pennsylvanian-aged Atoka Formation and is characterized has being mostly dark shales with sandstones and sandy limestones.
+The Ouachita Mountain physiographic province underlying the Fourche La Fave watershed is composed mainly of Paleozoic sedimentary rocks and represents the extreme frontal element of the orogenic belt and is a mildly compressed fold belt.
+The predominant formation underlying the Fourche La Fave watershed is the Pennsylvanian-aged Atoka Formation and is characterized as being mostly dark shales with sandstones and sandy limestones.
 The area known as the Arkansas River Valley has been above sea level and eroding since the beginning of the Permian Period and, therefore, no rocks were preserved until the Quaternary Period when the Arkansas River deposited sediment in the form of terraces (Chandler, 2007).